Hepburn Energy and BREAZE partner up for regional electrification campaign

 No scripts.
 No spin.
 Just honest conversations, practical insights, and a whole lot of heart.

 The Ballarat Tool Library is a volunteer-led initiative that provides access to the tools needed to repair and care for your home and belongings while saving you money from having to buy new tools you may only use once or twice.
-Click on the image above to learn more.
+Click on the Ballarat Tool Library logo to learn more.

 Need an item repaired or mended?